Andrew Downes’ Symphonies

 This Symphony was commissioned by Janice Lee Sperling MD.
 I first of all need to relate how we met Jan:

 In 1995 James Lowe asked Andrew to compose a work for the University of New Mexico Horn Octet.
 James was a physicist working half of the year at UNM and in labs in Brooklyn, and half the year at Birmingham University.
-James is also a fanatical horn player and played in the UNM Horn Octet.
+James was also a fanatical horn player and played in the UNM Horn Octet.
 He organised the commission for Andrew to write a work for the group.
 Andrew composed his highly successful Sonata for 8 Horns for them.
 The premiere of the work took place in March 1995, as part of the Composers’ Symposium at the University, at which Andrew gave talks, took part in conferences and also heard two of his other works, Songs from Spoon River, and his Sonata for Four Horns in the nightly concerts in the Keller Hall.

 I went with Andrew on this amazing trip to New Mexico.
 Jim Lowe had enough ‘air miles’ to pay for our flight and he arranged for his friend Janice Lee Sperling MD to put us up in her gorgeous Victorian hotel, W.J.Marsh House.
 Together with a grant which Jim got from the British Horn Trust, Andrew’s commission fee for his Sonata for 8 Horns was thus taken care of.